-Not reporting or declining to notify authorities is always an option.
-Victims/Survivors who choose not to report or notify may still utilize any of the confidential resources listed above.
-CARE at SARC is always available to victims/survivors to provide information, emotional support, crisis intervention support, peer support groups, and/or assistance with obtaining a forensic medical exam.
+Not reporting is always an option.
+Victims/Survivors who choose not to report may still utilize any of the confidential resources listed above.
+CARE at SARC is always available to victims/survivors to provide information, emotional support, crisis intervention support, support groups, and/or assistance with obtaining a medical exam.
 If the victim/survivor would like to seek support off campus, the Center for Community Solutions (CCS) provides services to victims/survivors in San Diego County.
 Other confidential resources on campus include Counseling and Psychological Services (CAPS), Faculty and Staff Assistance Program (FSAP) and the Office of the Ombuds.

-If a victim/survivor chooses not to report to or notify law enforcement or to the University, they still have the right to receive medical treatment, advocacy services and an optional sexual assault forensic exam.
+If a victim/survivor chooses not to report to law enforcement or to the University, they still have the right to receive medical treatment, advocacy services and an optional sexual assault forensic exam.
 In San Diego County, this exam is called a Non-Participatory Report (NPR).
 The evidence will not include the victim/survivor's name.
 The victim/survivor can decline a copy of the report (history, findings) to be included with evidence.
 The NPR may or may not trigger an investigation (without the participation of the victim/survivor).
 The NPR is free of cost to the victim/survivor.
 If the victim/survivor decides that they want to participate with law enforcement, the victim/survivor must call Palomar Health Services and sign a release.
 This release allows Palomar Health Services to provide identifying information to law enforcement.
 Physical evidence will be held by law enforcement for at least 20 years.
 The victim/survivor will be given written notice if law enforcement decides to destroy evidence.
 The evidence collected will be tested.
 The victim/survivor has the right to contact law enforcement to learn the status of DNA testing of the kit and other evidence.
 Under California Penal Code Section 11160, healthcare providers are mandated reporters and must report cases of sexual assault to law enforcement.

 The NPR option for UC San Diego students, faculty and staff can be requested by contacting CARE at SARC at (858) 534-5793.
-CARE at SARC can in some instances provide free transportation to the Sexual Assault Response Team (SART) facility for victims who choose the NPR.
-Victims/Survivors also have the option of requesting the NPR through the county rape crisis hotline: (858) 385-4657.
+CARE at SARC can in some instances provide transportation to the SART facility for victims who choose the NPR.
+Victims/survivors also have the option of requesting the NPR through the county rape crisis hotline: (858) 385-4657.

-3. Confidentiality/Privacy and Obtaining Supportive and Remedial Measures and Public Recordkeeping
+3. Confidentiality/Privacy and Obtaining Supportive Measures and Public Recordkeeping

-A. Confidentiality and Obtaining Supportive and Remedial Measures:
+A. Confidentiality and Obtaining Supportive Measures:

 The University will protect the privacy of everyone involved in a report of sexual violence to the greatest degree possible under applicable law and University policy.
-Personally identifiable information about the complainant and other necessary parties will be shared only on a need-to-know basis, e.g., to those who are investigating/adjudicating the report or those involved in providing support services to the complainant, including Supportive and Remedial Measures.2 By

-UC San Diego Written Notice for Employees Updated: October 2023 only sharing personally identifiable information with individuals on a need-to-know basis, the University will maintain as confidential any Supportive and Remedial Measures provided to the complainant, to the extent that maintaining such confidentiality would not impair the ability of the University to provide Supportive and Remedial Measures, and to the extent permissible under applicable law and policy.
+Personally identifiable information about the complainant and other necessary parties will be shared only on a need-to-know basis, e.g., to those who are investigating/adjudicating the report or those involved in providing support services to the complainant, including supportive measures.
+By only sharing personally identifiable information with individuals on a need-to-know basis, the University will maintain as confidential any supportive measures and remedies provided to the complainant, to the extent that maintaining such confidentiality would not impair the ability of the University to provide supportive measures and remedies, and to the extent permissible under applicable law and policy.

-1 In the state of California, the NPR is referred to as the "VAWA Exam" or the "924"
+&lt;sup>1 In the state of California, the NPR is referred to as the "VAWA Exam" or the "924"